-Go to Settings → Apps → Planado and check if Notification are turned on.
+Go to Settings → Apps → Planado and check if Notifications are turned on.

 3. Planado notifications have priority

-In the Play Store go to Planado page and in the up right corner you the menu and check flag to Enable auto update.
+In the Play Store go to the Planado page and in the upright corner you the menu and check the flag to Enable auto-update.

-5. Latest version of Google Play services is installed
+5. The latest version of Google Play services is installed

-Planado uses Google Play services to make push-notification and synchronization work.
-If services are not installed or updated to latest version, application might not work correctly.
-In this case, as soon as you launch Planado you will receive warning message or Google Play services are not available notification.
+Planado uses Google Play services to make push notification and synchronization work.
+If services are not installed or updated to the latest version, the application might not work correctly.
+In this case, as soon as you launch Planado you will receive a warning message or Google Play services are not available notification.